The Austin Community College District (“ACC” or “the College”) values collegial employee relations and harmonious working conditions.

 ACC will provide a process to fairly and promptly resolve workplace concerns.

-Any complaints or allegations that fall under other College policies or rules will be dismissed from the grievance process by the Employee Relations Officer (ERO) and responded to through the appropriate policy or rule.
+Any complaints or allegations that fall under other College policies or rules will be dismissed in writing from the grievance process by the Employee Relations Officer (ERO) and responded to through the appropriate policy or rule.

 - Employees are encouraged to resolve workplace concerns informally with relevant parties by addressing them directly and professionally.
 The Office of the Ombudsperson is a confidential, neutral, and informal resource that is available to assist or provide guidance.
+Utilizing the Office of the Ombudsmen does not extend formal grievance deadlines.

-- Any employee who chooses not to seek an informal resolution, or is not satisfied with the results of an informal resolution, may file a “grievance.”
+- Any employee who chooses not to seek an informal resolution or is not satisfied with the results of an informal resolution, may file a “grievance.”
 A grievance is a formal request to resolve a workplace concern that does not involve an allegation of discrimination based on a protected class.
 The ERO will facilitate the resolution of grievances.

 - Mediation to resolve a grievance may be requested by the ERO or the parties at any time during the grievance process and will be employed if agreed to by all relevant parties.
 If mediation is employed, the grievance process will temporarily halt.
 If no resolution is reached through mediation, the grievance process will continue.
 The mediation process is confidential.